 - Helps in weight loss: Since Green Tea is known to aid weight loss, it is also believed that Kombucha that is made with green tea will also aid in speeding up the process of burning calories.

 The popularity of Kombucha has risen from multiple sources: research studies, claims of health enthusiasts and believers of traditional medicines.

-This drink was consumed way before (around 2000 years ago by the Chinese) it became a staple for health enthusiasts and sportspersons.
+This drink was consumed way before (around 2000 years ago by the Chinese) it became a staple for health enthusiasts and sportsperson.
 The trend that attracts most people today is whether the product is made completely naturally or not.
 And this is why Kombucha has won many hearts: because it is 100 percent natural!
-Today, you will find markets filled with tons of different flavours of this tea-based drink.
+Today, you will find markets filled with tons of different flavors of this tea-based drink.

 As we saw, Kombucha drink does have a lot of benefits.
 Right from improving immunity against infections to improving mental health and heart diseases.
 The scientific research, although limited, provides more evidence towards benefits of the drink than its harmful impact.